WangZesen/GAN-Project/README.md

 # Create Animated Character based on CGAN

+## Introduction

+The project is to train a generative network that can generate "real" animated character according to the given label.
+The core technique of the project is the conditional GAN.

+The networks are trained on Google Cloud, and the project is implemented in Python and Tensorflow.

 ## Data

 The dataset we used is the open-source dataset used in [twinGAN](https://github.com/jerryli27/TwinGAN).
 The dataset contains more than 20k images, and each image is labeled with 51 possible tags.